Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 • Never use anything breakable (such as glass items)

-• Avoid highly porous materials
+• Avoid porous materials

 • Put a condom over anything you are going to insert into your body